Klipper3d/klipper/docs/Config_Changes.md

 # Changes

+20191218: The display config section no longer supports "lcd_type: st7567".
+Use the "uc1701" display type instead - set "lcd_type:
+uc1701" and change the "rs_pin: some_pin" to "rst_pin: some_pin".
+It
+may also be necessary to add a "contrast: 60" config setting.

 20191210: The builtin T0, T1, T2, ... commands have been removed.
 The
 extruder activate_gcode and deactivate_gcode config options have been removed.
 If these commands (and scripts) are needed then define